Why your business needs a standardised sales process

 Unfortunately, there isn’t a simple answer to this question.
 There are a number of factors that could prevent or prohibit your adoption of any particular platform.
 Costs (pricing), services (ability to fully support your requirements), integration into your current tech stack, the ability to future proof against further change and so on.

-In this section, I am going to share with you some of the technology available to your organisation or sales team:
+In this section, we are going to share with you some of the technology available to you.

 Sales automation tools

-Seamless is new to the market but we’ve successfully used its AI to extract contact details from both LinkedIn profiles and company websites.
-As it syncs neatly with both HubSpot and Salesforce CRM tools, it’s perfect for a structured b2b sales process adding immediate value.
+Seamless.ai - Seamless extracts contact details from both LinkedIn profiles and company websites.
+As it syncs neatly with both HubSpot and Salesforce CRM tools, it’s perfect for a structured B2B sales process adding immediate value.
 In addition to the tech, the team at Seamless also provide sales scripts and workflows designed to help your reps smash their sales goals.

-Vidyard is our go-to choice for adding video into your sales process.
+Vidyard - Vidyard is our go-to choice for adding video into your sales process.
 With so many emails being sent when prospecting you need to stand out from the crowd.
-Vidyard and its screen recording and off-screen recording let your sales team show how the product or service would improve the targets results.
+Vidyard and its screen recording and off-screen recording let your sales team show how the product or service would improve the target's results.

 This suite of tools is something we suggest, but more research into your own specific needs may be required to finalise a frictionless toolkit for your standardised sales process.
-However, one more tool to throw into the ring is Leadfeeder.
+Finally:

-This is a great platform for tracking who is visiting your website.
-With easy integration to our HubSpot CRM, we really enjoyed the setup experience and it’s far cheaper than Lead forensics and similar software.
-It also integrates with Pipedrive, Salesforce and Zoho, so a great option if you want to build a better data picture about your companies performance online.
+Leadfeeder - This is a great platform for tracking who is visiting your website.
+With easy integration to our HubSpot CRM, we really enjoyed the setup experience and it’s far cheaper than Lead Forensics and similar software.
+It also integrates to Pipedrive, Salesforce and Zoho, so a great option if you want to build a better data picture about your company's performance online.

 And whilst on the subject of websites, which are a key part of your sales and onboarding strategy, let’s look at the CMS, content management systems the burgeoning sales organisation should consider.